CISO Roundtable 2024:

 Table of Contents

-Start with C4 today!
+Start with C4 Technical Services today!

 What Are Behavioral Interview Questions?

-How to Answer IT Behavioral Interview Questions: 7 Behavioral Questions and Sample Answers
+How to Answer IT Behavioral Interview Questions

 1. Tell me about a time when you faced a challenging technical problem.
 How did you resolve it?

-Sample Answer:
+Model Answer:

 Situation: In my previous role as a backend engineer, we encountered a severe issue where one of our key APIs caused major delays during peak traffic times.
 The tricky part was that the problem wasn’t consistent—it would only show up intermittently, which made it hard to replicate in our testing environment.